tshamz/clean-slate/notes.md

 * use Maps with dom nodes as keys to keep track of different states
 * every snippet needs a `classes` and `extra_attrs` property to prevent fall through from parent snippets
 * use grid
+* log when container has already been registered

+* set key on variant map to array of options (instead of node)
+* data on topic publish is product container and node
+* register function takes node, product container, data

 Product
   • Variant